 Our Strategic Direction

-The strategic direction is set by the school council and this is typically done through the four year review cycle that aligns with Department of Education and Training guidelines.
-For our school, 2016 was a year of strategic planning and foundation setting, whilst 2017 saw the beginning of the implementation of that planning.
-Our next school review will process will occur throughout the 2020 school year.
+The strategic direction is determined in consultation with the school community and endorsed by the school council through a four-year review cycle that aligns with Department of Education and Training guidelines.
+Our school took part in its most recent school review process in 2020 and outlined the strategic direction of the school through the development of the 2020-2024 strategic plan.
+Our next school review process will occur throughout the 2024 school year.

 The strategic planning has seen a strong and aligned approach from the school council and the staff to develop a plan for our community that is aligned with the DET Framework for Improving Student Outcomes and focuses on developing individual students in a stimulating learning environment.

 Strathfieldsaye Primary School vision is to empower everyone to learn and grow in an inclusive community.

 - Improve growth and achievement for all students in Literacy.

 - Improve student leadership, voice and agency in learning.

 This work is supported by and aligned with our Learner Profile which is the guide to the development of our learning experiences, curriculum documentation and our assessment and reporting regime.
 The Learner Profile provides a strong statement about the skills, knowledge and learning dispositions that Strathfieldsaye Primary School Students are entitled to expect to develop during their time at the school.
 These are broken down into four areas, classified as ‘ways of learning’.
 Within each of these areas, there are a set of learner characteristics that we endeavor to build with the students.